Do I Have to Be Enrolled in Original Medicare to Apply for a Medigap Insurance Plan?

 Even if you are 65, you are not eligible for Medigap Open Enrollment until you are enrolled in Medicare Part B. Keep in mind that Medigap only works with Original Medicare.
 You can’t use these plans to pay for Medicare Advantage costs.

-Can I have a Medicare Supplement plan with Medicare Advantage?
+Can I have a Medicare Supplement insurance plan with Medicare Advantage?

 If you have a Medicare Advantage plan but are planning to drop it and sign up for Original Medicare, you can apply for a Medigap policy before your Medicare Advantage coverage ends.
 The insurer can sell you a Medigap policy if you verify that you are leaving the Medicare Advantage plan and will sign up for Medicare Part A and B. To have continuous coverage, you can start your Medigap policy when your Medicare Advantage enrollment ends.

-What types of Medicare Supplement plans are available?
+What types of Medicare Supplement insurance plans are available?

-What are the steps to buying a Medicare Supplement (Medigap) policy?
+What are the steps to buying a Medicare Supplement (Medigap) insurance plan?

 The steps to buying a Medigap policy are: